radian3/radian3/notes/generated/whiteMenMedianAnnualEarnings/main.md

 - Country: [link](country)

 Notes:
-- I only included places that have at least 1000 black people
+- I only included places that have at least 1000 white people
 - Median annual earnings is defined by the US Census as "MEDIAN EARNINGS IN THE PAST 12 MONTHS (IN 2018 INFLATION-ADJUSTED DOLLARS) BY SEX BY WORK EXPERIENCE IN THE PAST 12 MONTHS FOR THE POPULATION 16 YEARS AND OVER WITH EARNINGS IN THE PAST 12 MONTHS"